The mixing of salt water and fresh water results in the formation of brackish water

 turbidity of estuarine habitat increases especially during the rainy season when lots of debris are brought down by rivers to the habitat.
 This high turbidity also reduces the rate of photosynthesis and respiration by organisms.

-unlike the sea water which is deep, the water in estuarine habitat is very shallow.
+unlike the sea water which is deep, the water in estuarine habitats is very shallow.

 water is affected by tides of Estuarine Habitats: